Snapper spawning spatial closures

-Marine Scalefish Fishery licences are currently issued on an annual basis.
-However, when the draft management plan for the fishery is finalised licences will be for the term of the ten-year Draft MSF Fishery Management Plan ().
+Marine Scalefish Fishery licenses are now issued on a 10-year basis following the finalisation of the 10-year Management Plan for the South Australian Commercial Marine Scalefish Fishery ().
 Annual licence fees will still apply.

 Commercial licence fees must be paid each financial year.
 Invoices are issued annually in early June.